 Recipe adapted from Rose's Christmas Cookies by Rose Levy Beranbaum.

-Awesome!
-I’m so glad you enjoyed the recipe, Joanne!
+So glad you enjoyed the recipe, Lanna!